mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

 require the ability to change the value of the ``parameter`` from one simulation to the next.

-.. todo:: what does the term "structure of equations" mean?

 The motivation behind having such an annotation is that it allows the Modelica compiler to assume many things about the ``parameter`` during model compilation that it otherwise couldn't.
-These assumptions might restrict the structure of the equations in such a way that the underlying systems of equations are easier to solve than in the general case where the parameter could take on a range of values.
+These assumptions might restrict the system of equations in such a way that the underlying systems of equations are easier to solve than in the general case where the parameter could take on a range of values.

 The ``Evaluate`` annotation is simply a ``Boolean`` variable so it is used in an annotation as follows: